AttackPattern/CSharpAnalytics/README.md

 **Why use Google Analytics?**

 Google Analytics is capable, well-supported, easy to use and free.
-While originally designed for web analytics the new Measurement Protocol expands into more app-specific metrics and features incluing screen views, device breakout and crash data.
+While originally designed for web analytics the Measurement Protocol expands into more app-specific metrics and features incluing screen views, device breakout and crash data.

 **Why the CSharpAnalytics project?**